OpenRefine/openrefine.org/community.md

 ---
 layout: default
-title: OpenRefine Documentation
+title: OpenRefine Community
 ---
 #Participate
 Thanks for your interest in OpenRefine.
 We are 100% supported by volunteers and are always looking for new contributors!

 We have opportunties for you to help:
 * Develop the next version